- Is the Florida Highway Patrol currently hiring?

 - What are some of your benefits?

 Paid vacations, holidays, sick leave and military leave.
-Extensive Health and Life insurance options, deferred compensation plan, non-contributory retirement plan, and education salary incentive pay.
+Extensive Health and Life insurance options, deferred compensation plan, contributory retirement plan, and education salary incentive pay.
 All uniforms and an annual cleaning allowance, equipment and weapons are provided.
-Members are also afforded a take-home patrol car privilege.
+Members are also afforded a take-home patrol car privilege and have the option to live up to 40 miles outside of their city of assignment.

 - What type of retirement system does FHP have?

-We offer a contributory retirement system and each member is vested after 8 years.
+We currently offer a contributory retirement system with each member being vested after 8 years.
 Full retirement benefits are awarded after 30 years of service and the benefits are based on three percent per year, meaning a member who retires at 30 years receives 90 percent of their salary and an automatic 3 percent per year benefit increase.
 Members may also choose to enter an investment plan in lieu of the state pension, whereby the State of Florida will contribute funds to a retirement account.
-At 35 years, members that choose the investment plan are vested after 1 year.
+Members that choose the investment plan are vested after 1 year.
 We also have a Deferred Compensation Plan and a Deferred Retirement Option plan (DROP) to further build your retirement savings.
 With proper preparation, many members are able to retire at 100 percent or more of the average of the highest 5 salary years!

 - How long does it take to be hired once I apply?